digital-raven/daily/README.rst

 Maintenance
 ===========
-When releasing, update the version in DEBIAN/control and setup.py, and update the CHANGELOG.
+Update the CHANGELOG when cutting a new release, then create and push a git tag named after the new version.
+This project's packaging script and setup.py will automatically determine the version based on git-describe.

 Building and installation
 =========================
-Use the ``package.bash`` script to create releases.
-It can release the software as a python wheel, deb, rpm, or simply a gz archive with the respective commands.
+Use the ``package.bash`` script to create packages.
+It can package the software as a python wheel, deb, rpm, or simply a gz archive with the respective commands.